Explore your mortgage options

 How a Wrap-Around Mortgage Works

-- A wrap-around mortgage is only possible if the seller has an assumable loan.
-This type of loan allows for transfers from one buyer to the next.
-Unfortunately, assumable loans are quite rare.
+Wrap-around mortgages are only allowed if the seller has an assumable loan.
+Assumable loans allow for transfers from one buyer to the next – but they are rare.

-Example of a Wrap-Around Mortgage
+What Is an Example of a Wrap-Around Mortgage?